elgentos/magento2-cypress-testing-suite/README.md

 ## Contributing

 We are very open to contributions!
-We would love to have mobile viewport support for Hyvä, additional tests, code improvements, a fallback mechanism, etcetera etcetera.
+We would love to have mobile viewport support for Hyvä, tests for Commerce functionality, additional tests, code improvements, a fallback mechanism, etcetera etcetera.
 See the Issues tab for issues to pick up.

 We will be updating this readme soon with extensive contribution guidelines, but here is a short summary:
 - Avoid creating global `cy` functions ([Custom Commands](https://docs.cypress.io/api/cypress-api/custom-commands)), instead put functions in utils/helpers and import them